Picture of The Automotive Tester Team

 Ethos Wheel Cleaner Spray bottle on a white background

 The Ethos Wheel Cleaner is our top pick for a reason: it’s powerful, safe on virtually all wheel finishes, and incredibly effective.
 As a pH-neutral iron remover, it tackles the worst brake dust without using harsh acids.
 The magic is in its color-changing formula.
-You spray it on your cool, dry wheels, wait a few minutes, and watch as it turns deep purple, chemically dissolving the iron particles.
-It’s a visual confirmation that the product is working hard, and it rinses away to reveal a stunningly clean surface.
+You spray it on your cool, dry wheels, wait a few minutes, and watch as it turns a deep purple, chemically dissolving the iron particles.
+It’s a visual confirmation that the product is working, and it rinses away to reveal a stunningly clean surface.

 👍 Pros: pH-neutral and safe for all wheel types, color-changing formula shows it’s working, excellent at removing baked-on iron deposits.